Vacancies with Focus

 Accountable to: The Fostering Panel Chair

-We strive to achieve diversity within our panel, reflective of the experiences of the young people within our care, as such we are primarily looking for panel members to join our central list who have experience of ,or are currently working within the health care or education sectors.
+We strive to achieve diversity within our panel, reflective of the experiences of the young people within our care, as such we are primarily looking for panel members to join our central list who have care experience themselves.

 The Purpose of the job and Your Responsibilities: